drepo-eth/site/content/drepo/existing-repos/centralized/index.md

 software release might be removed without any warning.
 If the operator acts maliciously, they could create new software packages containing malware or change existing packages.
-The community will likely discover such actions that could destroy a repository's reputation.
+The community will likely discover such actions that could consequently destroy a repository's reputation.

 A more realistic scenario is the removal of content due to external pressure.
 As the institutions behind the repositories are incorporated in the real world,